Tuition Fees at Umeå University

 Exemptions from application and tuition fees

-Applicants are NOT required to pay application and tuition fees if they are one of the following below:
+Applicants are NOT required to pay any fees if they are:

 - Exchange Students - Students attending Umeå University as part of an exchange agreement

-- Students with citizenship in a European Union (EU) or European Economic Area (EEA) country, or Switzerland.
+- Students with citizenship in a EU or (EEA) country, or Switzerland.

 - A copy of the passport has to be provided during the application procedure to be designated tuition-exempt.
 Further instructions are available at University Admissions.

-- Students who commenced a course/programme before July 1, 2011 may complete the course/programme as tuition-exempt.
+- Students who commenced a course/programme before July 1, 2011 may complete that course/programme, if it is offered, as tuition-exempt.

 - All studies initiated after July 1, 2011, requires paying of fees.